What the hell is happening in Portland? Power outages, ice, culpability

 Why, you ask, is power still out four days later?
 Excellent question!
 First came a storm system that iced over the streets (and trees and tiny homes and bird-themed wind chimes), turning many streets into skating rinks, and cutting power to much of the city’s population (at least 422,000 lost power).

-But, culpability looms: This year, Portland’s limited snow plow fleet of around 100 trucks were out before the storm applying a liquid deicer, magnesium chloride, a strategy that was abandoned 12 hours before the storm due to rain that . . . washed away the liquid deicer.
+But, culpability looms: This year, Portland’s limited snow plow fleet of around 100 trucks were out before the storm applying a liquid deicer, magnesium chloride—a strategy that was abandoned 12 hours before the storm due to rain that . . . washed away the liquid deicer.

 Nor were most roads treated during the storm, as the small truck fleet only drives main arteries, a tiny percentage of Portland’s 4,842 lane miles of roads.
 That left the majority of damaged electrical equipment inaccessible to power crews, and stranded the vast majority of Portland residents at home for days, where they quite literally waited for the ice and snow to melt, on its own natural time frame, which was about four days.

 Some variety of this Portland-is-an-ice-skating-rink-and-everyone-is-stuck-at-home clusterjam happens once or twice per year, and is incomprehensible to residents who have previously lived in the northeast or visited Scandinavia.
-It is also a rather brutal policy for parents, who pay the high price of entertaining small children, inside, for days on end, with no childcare, possible work commitments, and this year, no power.
+It is also rather brutal for parents, who pay the high price of entertaining small children inside for days on end, with no childcare, possible work commitments, and this year, no power.

 The two local power companies, Portland General Electric and Pacific Power, expect more days to pass before power returns.
 No word yet from Oregon’s favorite native sons, recreational pot producers, whose plants require electricity-powered grow lamps.